SourceFlow

 Ultimately all businesses should have policies and systems in place that support employee mental health and they should be regarded with the same importance as physical health policies.
 Once these have been agreed at the highest level, communication is key and the support that is available from the company should be very visible to all employees.

-There are also lots of fantastic organisations who can support those experiencing mental health issues including the below;
+There are also lots of fantastic organisations who can support those struggling with their mental health, including the below;

 Phone: 0300 123 3393 (Mon to Fri, 9am to 6pm)